Accounting Major (ACC)

 The BUA department strives to prepare students to take their places in society and to thrive in whatever roles they choose.
 The successful student who completes the program will:

-- Demonstrate broad knowledge of the functional areas of business: accounting, economics, finance, management, and marketing; and
+- demonstrate knowledge of the functional areas of business: accounting, economics, finance, management, and marketing;

-- Demonstrate knowledge of the basic content of accounting.
+- demonstrate knowledge of the basic content of accounting (principles, concepts, vocabulary, methods).

 The department is committed to providing a broadly oriented professional education to prepare students for careers in business, government, and not- for-profit organizations.
 Our major in Accounting contains a large number of required core courses that provide our students with basic skills in the quantitative and qualitative aspects of business administration.
 In addition to this broad introduction to the primary functional areas of business, the accounting courses in the major provide a solid preparation for students who seek careers in accounting or related fields.